 Minnesota child custody laws define physical custody as the routine daily care and control of a child.
 Examples of care and control include bathing, disciplining, or preparing meals for a child.

 Legal custody, on the other hand, is the ability to make significant decisions for a child.
 For example, parents with legal custody can help decide where a child should go to school, whether they should get a flu shot, or what church they should attend.
+If one of the parents requests joint legal custody, judges in Minnesota must start out by assuming that would be best for the child, except in cases where there's been domestic abuse.
+(Minn.
+Stat. § 518.17, subd.
+1(b)(9) (2023).)

 Joint physical custody could mean spending every other weekend with one parent, or, living 50% of the time with each parent, or anything in between.
 Parents can also share joint legal custody if the court believes that both parents will cooperate when it comes to matters involving the child.